grafov/russian-holidays/README.md

 # Russian holidays for Emacs calendar

 This mode adds Russian holidays for GNU/Emacs calendar.
 Russian Federation is multinational country with own holidays in different regions.
-Official regional holidays added too.
+The package has info about official state holidays and official regional holidays.

 ## Sources of data